 In addition to the regular TAC and PAC meetings, local citizens, property owners, and business owners provided their input by participating in three public workshops.
 The first workshop provided participants with background information on the project and then gave them the opportunity to develop and present their ideas for design concepts.
 At the second workshop, participants provided their input on the design concepts that had previously been developed.
 The third workshop was focused on a review of the draft IAMP.
 Members of the public also submitted comments directly to the project management team either through correspondence or by attending a TAC or PAC meeting.
-In addition, adoption of the plan will have included public hearings before the Morrow County Planning Commission and County Commission and the Oregon Transportation Commission.
+In addition, adoption of the plan will have included public hearings before the City of Boardman Planning Commission and Council, Morrow County Planning Commission and County Commission, and the Oregon Transportation Commission.